Almost Optimal Variance-Constrained Best Arm Identification

 Lastly, we present extensive experiments in which we examine the effect of each term in $ H_\mathrm{VA} $.
-We compare VA-LUCB to a na\"ive algorithm based on uniform sampling and a variant of the algorithm in \citet{David2018} which can only be applied if some unknown parameters (such as the suboptimality gaps) are provided (see App.~\ref{sec:RiskAverse}).
+We compare VA-LUCB to a na\"ive algorithm based on uniform sampling and a variant of the algorithm in David {\em et al.}~\cite{David2018} which can only be applied if some unknown parameters (such as the suboptimality gaps) are known (see App.~\ref{sec:RiskAverse}).
 Our experiments suggest that VA-LUCB is the gold standard for this class of constrained BAI problems, reducing the sample complexity significantly, especially for the riskiest instances.